jiko/stopabadcure/_posts/2013-09-03-priorities.md

 ---
 layout: post
-title: Is publicly funded medical research a top priority?
+title: "Is publicly funded medical research a top county priority?"
 published: true
 ---

 Where does “translational” medical research fall in Kansas City’s and Jackson County’s list of priorities?

 Kansas City has a lot on its plate right now.
+Consider that:
 <ul>
-	<li>$2 billion overhaul of the combined stormwater and wastewater sewer-system is well underway</li>
+	<li>A $2 billion overhaul of the combined stormwater and wastewater sewer-system is well underway</li>
 	<li>Construction should begin next year on a $100 million downtown streetcar line, to be funded by a special taxing district</li>
 	<li>Commuter rail (which uses existing tracks) or light rail (which doesn’t use existing tracks) is badly needed to keep Kansas City in the top ranks of Midwestern cities.</li>
 	<li>Either a new, single-terminal airport has to be built or the existing three-terminal Kansas City International Airport has to be reconfigured and remodeled.</li>